vertec-io/smb-techstack/guides/ProxMox/vm-linux-server.md

 IP Address: 192.168.xxx.xxx

 ## On first install of any Ubuntu Server, install updates:
+These commands are best done by SSH into the vm
 ```
 sudo apt update && sudo apt dist-upgrade
 ```